Skyrover X1 Fly More Combo Now $682.48 (25%) Off On Amazon With DRONEXL2025 Discount Code

 The Federal Aviation Administration (FAA) has been working to regulate and integrate drones into the national airspace system.
 As part of this effort, the FAA has introduced the Remote Identification (Remote ID) rule for drones, which will be mandatory starting September 16, 2023.
-Here is the list of DJI drones that currently have capability.
+Here is the list of DJI drones that currently have Remote ID capability.

 The Remote ID regulation is designed to enhance safety, security, and accountability for drone operators and other airspace users, paving the way for expanded drone applications and the eventual integration of drones into everyday life.